Careers at Trojan Safety

 while under air, participate in safety meetings, and take on a general safety role while on location.

 The primary role of an Industrial Firefighter is to provide onsite protection for crews and equipment while conducting high-risk operations with hydrocarbons.
-The Firefighters travel in teams of two, and sometimes three, allowing one to control the pump while the other suppresses the fire with foam and water.
+The Firefighters travel in teams of two, sometimes three, allowing one to control the pump while the other suppresses the fire with foam and water.

 Industrial First Aid Attendant